neffo/smblib_psql/README.md

 filetype and keyword.
 There was some functionality to allow the downloading of files through the browser and possibly to the server (not sure if I completed that).

+The PHP code for the website is sadly (or not so sadly) lost.
+All that remains is the original flat text file version.